deepaksood619/deepaksood619.github.io/docs/knowledge/language/grammer-vocabulary.md

 - To Insure Promptitude (TIP)
 - BTFB - buy the fucking dip
 - BTFB - bounce the fuck back
+- WGMI - We are Gonna Make It
 - Shilling is _when a person or group of persons promotes a particular cryptocurrency to create excitement for it_.
 - NGMI - not gonna make it
 - Phenomenon (singular) vs Phenomena (plural)